Tatuu03/wakeup-product-listing/README.md

 ### Frontend

-Includes a basic test using **React Testing Library** to verify that the main interface renders correctly.
+A basic test using **React Testing Library** verifies the main interface renders correctly.

 To run frontend tests: